 Why Are Lifting Shoes Necessary/Important?

-Lifting shoes have several benefits to weightlifters.
+Lifting shoes has several benefits for weightlifters.
 They have elevated heel, which supports mobility and offers a stable base that ensures lifters sit back comfortably.
 Every athlete needs a planted stable foot, particularly when moving heavy weight.
-An elevated heel on lifting shoes will definitely increase confidence.
+An elevated heel on lifting shoes will increase confidence.

 Weightlifting Shoes Vs. Chuck Taylors Vs. Barefeet

 It is important that to have the right tool for the job, and weightlifting is no exception.
-The main question is: what type of shoe should you wear?
-A flat sole or an elevated shoe or no shoe at all?
+The main question is: what type of shoes should you wear?
+A flat sole an elevated shoe or no shoe at all?
 The answer depends on several factors.

-On the other hand, Chuck Taylors for weightlifting allow a lifter to slide his/her hips back more without injury.
+On the other hand, Chuck Taylor for weightlifting allows a lifter to slide his/her hips back more without injury.
 Chuck Taylors for weightlifting also have a hard rubber sole, thus, reducing the compression of force production.

 Olympic Weightlifting Shoes Vs. Powerlifting Shoes, Are They The Same?